Newton0314/CY-Machine-Learning/README.md

 ## Key Results
-- Trained 128k sample points for 500 epochs, achieved RMSE < 0.0001.
+- Trained 128k sample points for 500 epochs, achieved RMSE < 0.0001 (please see Section 4.3 and 4.4 of the paper for further details).
-- Proposed two research-level conjectures, based on numerical evidence, relating dimension-collapsing of the degeneration family and the eigenvalues of the CY metric tensor.
+- Proposed two research-level conjectures, based on numerical evidence, relating dimension-collapsing of the degeneration family and the eigenvalues of the CY metric tensor (Section 4.5).